-Before we get started, lets just talk about the idea of Build & Capture in general.
-Why / When would use use this option, when it really no longer fits the "modern" way to manage devices.
+Before we get started, let’s just talk about the idea of Build & Capture in general.
+Why / When would you use this option, when it really no longer fits the “modern” way to manage devices.

 Thick vs Thin Images

-- Typically referred to a Windows Image (WIM) that did not under go a build and capture process
+- Typically referred to as a Windows Image (WIM) that did not undergo a build and capture process

 - No additional applications “baked” in, it’s just Windows and Windows Components